Date First Published: July 22, 2014

 - Simple clinical tests

-- Investigations including laboratory, imaging, endoscopic and others
+- Investigations including laboratory, imaging, endoscopy and others

-It is also important to obtain and review existing data from the medical record and data from other sources e.g. referral letters from the previous care provider.
+It is also important to retrieve and review existing data from the medical record and data from other sources e.g. referral letters from the previous care provider.

 BUILDING THE PATIENT PROFILE

-A patient profile based on a complete set of information is essential when managing a patient.
-Every attempt must be made to gather as much relevant information as possible to enable proper analysis and decision making.
+A patient profile is a complete set of data regarding the patient which will. form the background information essential for managing him or her.
+Every attempt must be made to gather as much relevant information as possible to enable proper analysis, interpretation and decision making.
+These include:

 The amount and type of data required and the content of the subsequent management plan are determined by: